-The core requirements of the track include 15 credits that can be applied toward General Education requirements.
+The core requirements of the track include 15 credits.
 Nine of these credits are from three courses and the remaining six credits are applied to a two-semester thesis project (see description below).
 Upon completion of the thesis project, students present their research findings in a public forum.